-Alaska Department of Health, Division of Health Care Services, Licensing and Certification Unit Frequency of Verification:
+AK Dept. of Health and Social Services, Division of Health Care Services, Licensing and Certification Unit

 Annually

 State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).